Gina Kolata: Life and career

 Kolata was born Gina Bari in Baltimore, Maryland.
 Her mother, mathematician Ruth Aaronson Bari (1917–2005), was of Jewish descent.
 Her father, Arthur Bari (1913–2006), was a diamond setter of Italian heritage.
 He was a WWII Marine Corps veteran who served in the South Pacific.
-One of her sisters is Hood College art historian Dr. Martha Bari.
-Another was Earth First! environmental activist, feminist and assassination attempt survivor Judi Bari (1949–1997).
+One of her sisters is Hood College art historian Martha Bari.
+Another was Earth First! environmental activist, feminist, and assassination attempt survivor Judi Bari (1949–1997).

 Kolata studied molecular biology as a graduate student at the Massachusetts Institute of Technology.
 She received a master's degree from University of Maryland, College Park in mathematics.
-She joined Science magazine, published by the American Association for the Advancement of Science, as a copy editor in 1973, and wrote for it as a journalist in the news section from 1974 until she moved to The New York Times in September 1987.
-She remains a health & science reporter at the newspaper.
+She joined Science magazine, published by the American Association for the Advancement of Science, as a copy editor in 1973, and wrote for it as a journalist in the news section from 1974 until she moved to The New York Times in 1987.
+She remains a health and science reporter at the newspaper.
 Kolata has taught writing as a visiting professor at Princeton University and lectures across the country.

 She is a "self-proclaimed exercise addict" (who thinks nothing of a 100-mile bike ride as a reward), according to a Times advertisement for itself.

 Her husband, William G. Kolata, has taught mathematics and served as the technical director of the non-profit Society for Industrial and Applied Mathematics in Philadelphia, a society for mathematicians.
 The couple have two children, Therese and Stefan.